-The quickest and easiest way to warm up a living room is by putting a couple of faux fur throws on the couch.
+The quickest and easiest way to warm up a living room is by putting a couple of throws and blankets on the couch.
 Nothing beats the winter blues quite like a good quality throw and a cup of hot cocoa.
-For added warmth, throw in a good book.
-Next problem!

 Please tell us we’re not the only ones who bounce around on our toes when getting out of the shower.
-The quickest, easiest and cheapest way to keep your little tootsies from freezing on the cold tiles is to get a fury little bathroom mat to stand on when drying yourself off after a hot shower.
-Just make sure the mat has a rubber bottom because can slip.
+The best and cheapest way to keep your little tootsies from freezing on the cold tiles is to get a fury little bathroom mat to stand on when drying yourself off after a hot shower.
+Just make sure the mat has a rubber bottom so that it doesn’t slip.
 And that is how you beat winter in the bathroom.

 Candlelit dinners should not be reserved for special occasions.
 Light a couple of those bad boys during dinner – they’ll create a comfy vibe and emit a bit of welcome heat.
 Just remember to keep a bucket of sand, a bucket of water and a wet blanket handy just in case you set the curtains on fire.
 Touch wood.
 Not today, winter.